optilude/Plone-Conference-2011-training/exercises/exercise-06.rst

 4. Open ``coverage/all.html`` in a browser to see the report.
-Drill into ``helpers.py``, and it should be obvious which code path isn't covered: the enter 'else' statement is missing tests!
+Drill into ``helpers.py``, and it should be obvious which code path isn't covered: the entire 'else' statement is missing tests!

 5. Let's add some.
 Find ``tests/test_views.py`` in ``acme.custom`` and add a test like this::